geetxnshgoyal/kickstart/readme.md

 ## License �

 This project is provided under the MIT License.
-See the `LICENSE` file for details.
+See the `LICENSE` file for details